-With the expansion of centralized systems with communication to each ITS device, it is more feasible to monitor the devices for downtime due to power outages, light failures, and other electronically trackable issues than it was years ago, when the few ITS devices did exist were operated in isolation with no communications or tracking ability.
-Agencies can now quickly assess the risk of device failure/downtime and target fixes (i.e., if an ITS device has an inordinate number of power outages, it may be justifiable to install a battery backup system to keep the asset operational).
+With the expansion of centralized systems with communication to each signal, it is more feasible to monitor signals for downtime due to power outages, light failures, and other electronically trackable issues than it was years ago, when most signals were operated in isolation with no communications or tracking ability.
+Agencies now can assess the risk of signal failure/downtime and target fixes (i.e., if a signal has an inordinate number of power outages, it may be justifiable to install a battery backup system to keep the signal operational).

-Also, as more agencies quantify their actions (asset deployment or maintenance for example) through a benefit/cost approach, risk for ITS asset failures can be measured more effectively to prioritize proactive maintenance/risk mitigation.
+Also, as more agencies quantify their actions (asset deployment or maintenance for example) through a benefit/cost approach, risk for signal failures can be measured more effectively (more traffic moving fast equals higher risk if signal fails) to prioritize proactive maintenance/risk mitigation.